|Nutrition Facts (per serving)|

 Gather the ingredients.

-Bring the cream to a boil over a medium flame.
+Bring the milk to a boil over a medium flame.
 Stir occasionally to make sure it does not burn.

-When the cream begins to boil, add the lime juice and mix well.
-When the curds begin to separate from the cream, turn off the fire and set aside for 10 minutes to let the curdling process finish.
+When the milk begins to boil, add the lime juice gradually while stirring.
+When the curds begin to separate from the milk, turn off the fire and set aside for 10 minutes to let the curdling process finish.

 Strain the cheese and wash it well under running water to remove all the lime juice.